GR-Uconn-coding-bootcamp-projects/Top-Major-Airline-Tracking-App_Group2/README.md

 Building a Tracking App for Major Airlines using HTML, CSS, and JavaScript

 ## Background
 For this project, the goal is to create an app that focuses on catering to those who want to maximize their travel experience.
-The motivation of building this app is to allow those who travel have an enhanced experience by recieving immediate results on the weather of their destinations.
+The motivation of building this app is to allow those who travel have an enhanced experience by receiving immediate results on the weather of their destinations.
 This project showcases all of the knowledge learned in the UConn Coding Bootcamp Cohort as to date.

 ## Description